Falling Joys: 1990–1992: Wish List & Psychohum

 The lead single from Wish List, "Lock It", peaked at no. 55 on the ARIA Singles Chart in February 1991.
 Hayes described how it was written, "Suzi did the majority of it.
 Like I did a bit, Pete did a bit, Stu did a bit and Suzi wrote a melody over it and tied it all together."
+In 2023, Higgie further explained that the song was written after she met someone out of the blue who she really liked.
+"I wanted to explore that idea rather than the usual, 'I love you' songs.
+The thrill of connecting with someone new is one of the most exciting things about falling in love.
+The person I wrote it about never knew it was about them."

 Hannan declared that it "opened the door to a new audience for the four-piece band.
 The charming tone which Higgie's writing skills address the topic of early love in 'Lock It' extracts true emotion from the band...
 So often expressions of love interest can be over-the-top but the [group] couldn't put it in a more genuine manner in 'Lock It' – 'Christ, I really like you.'"

 The next single, "Jennifer", appeared in April 1991 with a five-track EP released in August 1992.
 The title track is dedicated to Higgie's sister, Jennifer Higgie.
 The EP reached the top 60 on the ARIA Singles Chart in September.
 The group followed with a European tour during 1991 and recorded their second album, Psychohum which was released in May 1992.
 Psychohum peaked at No. 35 on the ARIA Albums Chart – their highest-charting release.